 Farming business involves a good amount of input expenses.

-Since the expenses have to be made for every crop, the farmer always needs input capital and also sufficient gains from harvest to continue his farming.
+Since the expenses have to be made for every crop, the farmer always needs input capital and sufficient gains from harvest to continue his farming.

 Even if there are losses due to calamities or poor natural conditions, yet for the next crop, the expenses or investments will remain the same.

 Hence many countries offer risk management policies and tax wavier to farmers.

 They also encourage them to apply for insurance to overcome severe financial losses.

 How Much Does Framing Cost

 ♣ Initial Costs: These are the expenses to start a crop in the field.
 This involves machinery, seeds, fertilizers, etc.

 1. Tilling the soil:

 This is to make the soil soft and suitable for sowing seeds.
 It is done in both dry soils and moist soils.
 This requires tractors with suitable tools or wheels.
 In the case of horticulture, it involves making beds for plants to grow in pots.

 2. Wetting the soil: This requires pumping water sufficiently using irrigation pumps or other means.
 The cost involved will be the equipment, labor charges, and power supply.

-4. Adding manure: Along with seeds, manure is added to the soil to aid germination and speed up growth.
+4. Adding manure: Along with seeds, manure is added to the soil to aid germination and speed growth.

 ♣ Maintenance costs: